econchick/new-coder/dataviz/tutorial.md

     # show the plot!
 ```
 4. Working through the first in-line comment should force you to recall our parse function.
 How do we get a parsed data object that is returned from our parse function to a variable?
+Well thankfully we still have the parse function in our `graph.py` file so we can easily access it's parsing-abilities!
 Like so:

 ```python
 def visualize_days():
     """Visualize data by day of week"""
     # grab our parsed data that we parsed earlier
     data_file = parse(MY_FILE, ",")
 ```

 5. Notice how we assign data_file to our parse function, and the parameters we feed through our parse functions are `MY_FILE` and a comma-delimiter.
 Because we know the parse function returns `parsed_data`, we can expect that `data_file` will be that exact return value.

 6. This next one is a little tricky, and not very intuitive at all.
-Remember earlier, we imported Counter from the module, collections.
+Remember earlier, we imported Counter from the module `collections`.
 This is demonstrative of Python's powerful standard library.
 Here, Counter behaves very similarly to Python's dictionary structure (because under the hood, the Counter class inherits from dictionary).
-What we will do with Counter is iterate through each line item in our `data_file` variable (since it's just a list of dictionaries) by "DayOfWeek".
+What we will do with Counter is iterate through each line item in our `data_file` variable (since it's just a list of dictionaries), grabbing each key labelled "DayOfWeek".
 What the Counter does is everytime it sees the "DayOfWeek" key set to a value of "Monday", it will give it a tally; same with "DayOfWeek" key set to "Tuesday", etc. This works great for very well structured data.

 ```python
 def visualize_days():